SlicerCBM/SlicerFreeSurferCommands/README.md

 and have the `$FREESURFER_HOME` environment variable set correctly.
 Please refer to the [FreeSurfer](https://freesurfer.net) documentation for further details.

+The FreeSurfer Commands extension for 3D Slicer has been tested on the following operating systems:
+- Debian GNU/Linux 12 (bookworm) with 3D Slicer 5.2.2

 ## Feature Requests

 Please open an [issue](https://github.com/SlicerCBM/SlicerFreeSurferCommands/issues) if you would like to suggest a new feature or FreeSurfer command to be added.